-Home > Lay Leadership > Why I Am a Candidate on the ARZA Slate
+Home > Blog > Lay Leadership > Why I Am a Candidate on the ARZA Slate

 Like many American Jews in recent years, I often find myself struggling with the policies and decisions of the Israeli government, wincing at comments made by Israeli ministers and leaders who align with the country’s ultra-Orthodox, right-wing factions.
 These actions and words are objectionable because they ignore and discredit the fundamental Jewish values we are taught: justice, equality, humility, and embracing the stranger.
 But as American Jews, is there anything we can do about this?